Mponeng Gold Mine: Operations and ownership

 Harmony Gold, Africa's largest gold producer, purchased Mponeng from AngloGold Ashanti (AGA) in 2020, for approximately $200 million.
 Harmony Gold also acquired Mine Waste Solutions as they gathered the remainder of AGA's assets in late 2020.'
-As of 2022, all-in costs of production were US$1771/oz (US$1614/Troy oz).
-Even at near record high gold prices, Mponeng is barely breaking even.
-Gold is currently worth roughly US$2080/oz (US$1900/Troy oz).
+As of 2022, all-in costs of production were US$1771/oz (US$1614/Troy oz); at then-current prices of roughly US$2080/oz (US$1900/Troy oz)., the mine was barely breaking even, although profitability situation improved with the 2024-2026 gold price surge, during which the gold price exceeded $5,000/Troy oz before settling around $4,000/Troy oz.
 Over 5,400 metric tons of rock are excavated from Mponeng each day.
-Harmony Gold, aside from closures, has kept up operations:

-The most recent publication from Harmony Gold outlines their 2023 year production:
+The most recent publication from Harmony Gold outlines their 2023-year production: